 HEAD COACH: KATIE STRIBLING

 Coach Katie Stribling is a native to Northern Virginia and began her field hockey career at West Springfield High School; playing on both the JV and Varsity teams.
-She continued her passion for field hockey at the collegiate level while attending The University of Mary Washington, where she played all four years and was elected into the UMW Hall of Fame.
+She continued her passion for field hockey at the collegiate level while attending the University of Mary Washington, where she played all four years.
+She is a member of the 1993 UMW Hall of Fame Field Hockey Team.

 Coach Corin Inderbitzin-Brooks began playing field hockey her freshman year of high school at Annandale high school where she was awarded numerous honors by being recognized as an All-District, All-Region, All-State and All-Met athlete.
 She continued her field hockey career at the collegiate level while attending Bucknell University.
 Corin was as an All Conference athlete and recognized as "Patriot League Defensive Player of the Week" several times during her Junior year.
 As her Junior year progressed she was also picked to attend the NCAA Leadership Forum.
 Corin finished her collegiate field hockey career in Argentina as she played for The Universidad Nacional de Cuyo.

 Corin continued to pursue her love for field hockey as a coach at Annandale high school and NoVa Xtreme.